ScarlettWang88/Bacchus-Crimson/README.md

         * Scanning specific barcodes to control the barcode scanner's status (check-in/check-out)
     * NFC Sensor
         * Reading user ID and information by tapping a user card
-* Actuator: OLED Display
+* Actuator: LCD Display
     * Displaying item information and status at specific times e.g. Item X checked out at time Y
-    * The farthest LED display shows information within 5 seconds
+    * The farthest LCD display shows information within 5 seconds
 * Wireless Networking: Bluetooth Mesh
-    * Each Mesh Node can receive and transmit information, and display it on the LED screen
+    * Each Mesh Node can receive and transmit information, and display it on the LCD screen
     * Maintain stable communication in open spaces
 * Dashboard for Viewing Package Inventory: GUI
     * Display user information